hmcts/dtspo-daily-monitoring/README.md

 If your pipeline name uses underscores, please replace these with spaces or dashes in Azure DevOps.

 `timeForAmber` and `timeForRed` are the amount of time in days that a pipeline should go without a successful run before showing an amber or red circle in the slack message.

+## Testing slack message updates

+When you submit a pull request, a direct slack message will be sent to you so you can check the format is working.

+When you merge your approved PR, the messages will be sent to the `#dtspo-daily-checks` channel.